Lokalise graphic of PHP localization

 </div>

-Note that the value attributes are set to the corresponding locale codes.
+Note that the value attributes are set to match the locale codes.

 <?php